 Where did elements come from?

 Here’s what Martin Rees, UK’s Astronomer Royal, recently said:

 And we know that every atom in our body was forged in an ancient star somewhere in the Milky Way.
 We are literally the ashes of long-dead stars – the nuclear waste from the fuel that makes stars shine.
 To understand ourselves, we must understand the atoms we’re made of – but we must also understand the stars that made those atoms.

-The experiments that will be conducted at the Large Hadron Collider at CERN in Switzerland will allow scientists to better understand the fine structure of atoms and explore the conditions that are thought to have existed at the moment of creation of the universe.
+The experiments conducted at the Large Hadron Collider at CERN in Switzerland allow scientists to better understand the fine structure of atoms and explore the conditions that are thought to have existed at the moment of creation of the universe.

 Arranging the elements

 The periodic table of elements is a very useful tool, and it can be used to organise many of the ideas in chemistry.
 The development of the periodic table is a fascinating story, demonstrating the roles that imagination and creativity play in science.
 The search for new elements continues at many research labs around the world.

 There are several student activities associated with the elements: